The C++ Standard Library (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 }

-But it can cause problems in large projects by introducing unnecessary names into the global namespace.
+But it can cause problems in large projects due to the introduction of unnecessary names into the global namespace.

 #include <iostream>